Robinson Terrace

 Nurse Quality

-The final category we analyzed is nursing, where this nursing home was given a very poor grade here as well.
-We gave it an abysmal F for this area, which is definitely a major concern.
-Our nursing grade assesses quite a few factors, but the primary consideration is the level of nurse hours spent with patients.
-This place provided just 3 hours of nursing care per resident daily.
-This number is quite a bit below average.
-This place also had abysmal marks in some of the quality-based metrics to pair with its weak nursing hours.
-We looked at the percent of residents sustaining pressure ulcers and we were disappointed.
-This nursing home was at approximately 1.5 times the national average in this area.
-This is a bad sign in light of the fact that many bed sores are preventable with better nursing care.
-This statistic helped pull down this facility's nursing grade significantly.
+The next category we analyzed is nursing, where this facility received a very poor score in this area also.
+Unfortunately, we gave it an abysmal F for this area, which is definitely very concerning.
+Our nursing grade considers a variety of factors.
+The most important variable is the amount of time nurses spend with patients.
+This nursing home provided just 0.3 hours of nursing care per resident on a daily basis.
+This is well below average.
+Unfortunately, this place also had terrible scores in some of the quality-based metrics to pair with its weak nursing hour totals.
+We looked at the percent of residents experiencing pressure ulcers and we were very disappointed.
+This facility was at roughly 1.5 times the national average in this statistic.

 Compared to national and state averages across all facilities.